Elias-W1/pandemic-simulator/README.md

 # Pandemic Simualtor
-I made this over the course of one semester as pratical part of my Bachelor's Degree.
+I made this over the course of one semester as practical part of my Bachelor's Degree.